 Monk or shaman?
 The monk tosses the buttercake into the fire to ward off evil spirits.
 Here, Buddhism mingles with ancient shamanic practices.

+Return from the feast in the village of Gya.
 These two women in festive clothes return home after the oracle ceremony.
 Animist practices are still very present in Buddhist Ladakh.

-Sacred Round.
 All day long, during the sacred month of March, these women walk around a stupa (a Buddhist monument) on the heights of the village of Gya, with their rosary and prayer wheel, reciting incantations.

 It is rare to be able to photograph oracles, as here in Gya.
 During this ritual marked by animism, the monks, in a trance, deliver their predictions.